 186 x 157 x 60.5 mm

 Jabra has a horse in nearly every race when it comes to consumer audio, and the Jabra Elite 45h is a great addition to the company’s portfolio.
 This pair of lightweight on-ear headphones is meant to accompany you anywhere and does just about everything well enough.
 Microphone quality is very good and battery life is the best we’ve tested, but some users may find it hard to justify full-fledged headphones when plenty of excellent wireless earbuds exist.

-Editor’s note: this Jabra Elite 45h review was updated on April 20, 2022, to update the formatting, add to the Alternatives section, and expand the list of buying options.
+Editor’s note: this Jabra Elite 45h review was updated on October 20, 2022, to update the formatting, add to the Alternatives section, and expand the list of buying options.

 General consumers will appreciate these reasonably priced headphones.
 For less than $100 USD, you get great microphone quality, long battery life, and a portable design.
 Commuters may want to get the Jabra Elite 45h for its unobtrusive design, bass-heavy sound, and long battery life.
 Remote workers whose days are filled with conference calls will get a lot of mileage out of this headset.

 What’s it like to use the Jabra Elite 45h?

 Jabra’s on-ear headset is for the everyday listener, and the design reflects that: this is easy to transport.
 The Jabra Elite 45h is covered under a two-year warranty, which includes dust and water protection.
 While you may not want to do multiple intensive workouts while wearing the Elite 45h, you can skate by with some light exercise.

 To stow the headphones in a bag, swivel the ear cups and insert the flattened headset into the neoprene pouch.
 Although the pouch isn’t protective against hard drops, it does protect the headphones from scuffs.
 The all-plastic construction may be unappealing to some, but it keeps the headphones lightweight and more affordable than alternatives with premium construction.